Apple iOS 12 at WWDC 2018: The features that you might have missed

 Apple iOS 12 and Battery settings

-Apple iOS 12 will come with more detailed battery settings, and this will remind one of how Android has done it for the past couple of years.
-Apple iOS 12 will show a detailed battery usage graph along with screen on usage and screen off usage time mentioned separately.
+Apple iOS 12 will come with more detailed battery settings, much like how Android has done it for the past couple of years.
+Apple iOS 12 will show a detailed battery usage graph along with screen on usage, and screen off usage time, mentioned separately.
 It will show usage over the last 24 hours or 10 days, and users can also see battery usage for a specific app in detail by tapping on it.

 New battery stays in iOS 12. #ios12 pic.twitter.com/BGlkuLbAbZ